Quantized thermal and spin transports of dirty planar topological superconductors: Summary and discussions

-Our direct computation of the quantized longitudinal thermal conductance $G^{th}_{xx}$ for the class DIII $p \pm ip$ paired state with net zero first Chern number ($C$) can have far reaching consequences.
+Our direct computation of the quantized longitudinal thermal conductance $G^{th}_{xx}$ for the class DIII $p \pm ip$ paired state with a net zero first Chern number ($C$) can have far reaching consequences.
 For example, if it happens that inside a two-dimensional topological paired state the total first Chern number is zero, which may occur due to the presence of spin or other (such as orbital and/or sublattice) degrees of freedom or multiple Fermi pockets around which the net first Chern number cancels out, still $G^{th}_{xx}$ can probe the total number of topologically robust Majorana edge modes in the superconducting ground state, each of which contributes $\kappa_0/2$ to $G^{th}_{xx}$.
 In the same spirit, $G^{th}_{xx}$ can also probe \emph{weak} planar topological superconductors, devoid of any strong topological invariant~\cite{Das2023}.
-Such a scenario may appear commonly in the superconducting ground state of doped crystalline topological materials~\cite{Fu2011, Slager2012, Shiozaki2014}, typically featuring band inversion at even number of high symmetry points in the BZ connected via crystal symmetries, that are nowadays routinely found in nature by employing topological quantum chemistry~\cite{bernevig2017, Vishwanath2017NatComm, ashvin2018, Zhang2019, Vergniory2019, Tang2019}.
+Such a scenario may appear commonly in the superconducting ground state of doped crystalline topological materials~\cite{Fu2011, Slager2012, Shiozaki2014}, typically featuring band inversion at an even number of high symmetry points in the BZ connected via crystal symmetries, that are nowadays routinely found in nature by employing topological quantum chemistry~\cite{bernevig2017, Vishwanath2017NatComm, ashvin2018, Zhang2019, Vergniory2019, Tang2019}.
+These avenues will be explored systematically in the future.

 \acknowledgments